Gardner Fox: Silver Age

-The Justice League of America
+Justice League of America

 Another of Fox's major achievements was his revival of the concept of the Justice Society as the Justice League of America, debuting in the comic book The Brave and the Bold #28 (Feb.–Mar.
 1960).
 Soon given their own title during Oct.–Nov.
 1960, the Justice League would become the basis of the DC Universe.
 The supervillain Doctor Light first battled the team in issue #12 (June 1962).
 Justice League of America #21 and #22 (August–September 1963) featured the first team-up of the Justice League and the Justice Society of America as well as the first use of the term "Crisis" in reference to a crossover between characters.
 The next year's team-up with the Justice Society introduced the threat of the Crime Syndicate of America of Earth-Three.
 The character Zatanna, introduced by Fox and artist Murphy Anderson in Hawkman #4 (Nov.
 1964), was the center of a plotline which ran through several DC titles and was resolved in Justice League of America #51 (Feb.
 1967).
 Fox and Sekowsky were the creative team for the title's first eight years.
 Sekowsky's last issue was #63 (June 1968) and Fox departed with #65 (September 1968).